mahuti/Boardwalk-Neo/README.md

 - Selectable or randomized T-Molding
 - 3 Selectable or randomized Bezels
 - Randomized backgrounds (add your own to the backgrounds folder and they'll show up as well)
-- Themes is scalable to any size
+- Layout is scalable to any size
 - Does not use a spinning wheel (but does use wheel logos)